GAM-team/GAM/wiki/GamUpdates.md

 See [Downloads-Installs-GAM7](https://github.com/GAM-team/GAM/wiki/Downloads-Installs) for Windows or other options, including manual installation

+### 7.20.01

+Added option `showaccesssettings` to `gam [<UserTypeEntity>] print|show chatspaces`.
+When listing Chat Spaces, the Chat API does not return the `accessSettings` field; if you need to see this field, add `showaccesssettings` to the command.
+This requires an additional Chat API call per chat space of type `SPACE` to get the `accessSettings` field.

 ### 7.20.00

 Added initial support for student groups in Google Classroom.
 This is a work in progress and requires Developer Preview membership.